Amit-k-maurya-16/Periodic_Table/README.md

 -Samyak Raj(16103010),
 Amit KumarMaurya(16103023)and,
 Ashish Ranjan(16103007).
-The Project has actually been created on the Qt platform with version 5.5.1 in C++.
+The Project has actually been created on the Qt platform with version 5.5.1 in C++ and ubuntu 16.04.
 We the three students work as a team to design this periodic table which shows Atomic Number,Atomic symbol,atomic weight,electronicconfiguration,Year of Discovery, Name of the Discovererand,  an-other necessary information for each and every element.We acknowledge our project of Object Oriented Programming which we cre-ated created by using Qt platform in a way such thatwe really want to thank Pankaj Sir